Jacob Rees-Mogg claims parts of economy in ‘good state’

 Former pensions minister Steve Webb also said Mr Bailey may have to continue to scheme beyond 14 October help.
 “It’s perfectly possible, although a lot has been done, that more help will be needed from the Bank on Friday,” he told BBC Radio 4’s The World Tonight.

-Grilled on about the need for emergency action after the mini-Budget, Mr Rees-Mogg told LBC: “It is not abnormal for the Bank of England when a particular event take place that happens faster than is anticipated, or wasn’t anticipated.”
+Grilled on the turmoil which followed the mini-Budget, Mr Rees-Mogg told LBC: “It is not abnormal for the Bank of England when a particular event take place that happens faster than is anticipated, or wasn’t anticipated.”

 Liz Truss faces MPs on Wednesday for the first time since chancellor Mr Kwarteng’s £43bn mini-Budget tax giveaway unleashed chaos in the financial markets.